kl3ryk/symfony-facebook-bundle/README.md

 This bundle provides **ready to use official Facebook SDK client** and common Facebook configuration (implements *PrependExtensionInterface*, see: http://symfony.com/doc/current/cookbook/bundles/prepend_extension.html) for any Symfony bundle.

-Facebook SDK client is **integrated with Symfony session storage** (instead of vanilla client which uses native PHP sessions).
+Facebook SDK client is **integrated with Symfony session storage** (unlike vanilla client which uses native PHP sessions).

 ## Bundles Using This Bundle